these-pretzels/terraform-associate-notes/Objective 5/modules.md

 - TF loads variables in this order:

     - Environment variables
-    - The terraform.tfvars file, if present.
+    - The `terraform.tfvars` file, if present.
-    - The terraform.tfvars.json file, if present.
+    - The `terraform.tfvars.json` file, if present.
-    - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+    - Any `*.auto.tfvars` or `*.auto.tfvars.json` files, processed in lexical order of their filenames.
-    - Any -var and -var-file options on the command line, in the order they are provided.
+    - Any `-var` and `-var-file` options on the command line, in the order they are provided.
 (This includes variables set by a Terraform Cloud workspace.)

+on this page now: https://developer.hashicorp.com/terraform/language/modules/syntax

 </details>

 <p>